Black, Paschal set to face off for House District 73 seat on July 13 - Shelby County Reporter

 “I am working every day between now and July 13 to live up to that just like I will work for them every day if they send me to Montgomery,” Black said.

-Similarly, Paschal said that his team including his campaign consultant, manager, support from GOP officials and “countless volunteers across the state.”
+Similarly, Paschal said that his team including his campaign consultant, manager, support from GOP officials and “countless volunteers across the state” were helping him get over the finish line.

 “One thing I always want to highlight with people is we do not take anything granted,” Paschal said.
 “We will continue to work hard and run through the finish-line with the great team that we have put together and the goals that we have laid out.”

-The winner of this election will represent Alabama House District 73 which covers the cities of Alabaster, Calera, Helena, Montevallo and Pelham.
+The winner of this election will represent Alabama House District 73 which includes the cities of Alabaster, Calera, Helena, Montevallo and Pelham.

 To get more information about voter registration and the election visit Sos.Alabama.gov.